jcgras/adventureTravel/docs/backend-config/index.md

 ![Image](/images/addApp.png)

-In the registration wizard you must fill out the **iOS bundle ID** of the application (located in the General tab in Xcode), for this template would be: _org.reactjs.native.example.adventureTravelApp_.
-Later, for your particular project, you must use the **Bundle Identifier** you created your project with, but to test the template we will use this value first.
+In the registration wizard you must fill out the **iOS bundle ID** of the application (located in the General tab in Xcode), for this project would be: _org.reactjs.native.example.adventureTravelApp_.
+Later, for your particular project, you must use the **Bundle Identifier** you created your project with, but to test the app we will use this value first.

 ![Image](/images/addiOSApp.png)